-Christopher Hoff is an Associate in the Twin Cities office of Fish & Richardson, and provides IP legal services to a wide variety of clients, ranging from individual inventors and start-ups to large technology companies.
+Christopher Hoff is a Principal in the Twin Cities office of Fish & Richardson, and provides IP legal services to a wide variety of clients, ranging from individual inventors and start-ups to large technology companies.
 His practice focuses on patents, including patent portfolio development and management, patent prosecution, and post-grant proceedings.
 Mr. Hoff has extensive experience helping clients develop valuable IP around their technology in the US and abroad.
 He also has experience across a broad range of technologies and business sectors, including computer software and hardware, medical devices, telecommunications, and digital health technologies.

 Mr. Hoff has extensive experience defending and invalidating patents in post grant proceedings before the USPTO, including ex parte reexaminations, inter partes reexaminations, and inter partes review proceedings.
 He has also provided technical assistance in patent litigation matters.
 Mr. Hoff has experience counseling clients on trademark, copyright, and trade secret matters, as well.

 While Mr. Hoff’s practice includes a broad range of technologies, his primary areas of focus relate to computer technologies and medical devices.

 Computer and Electrical Technologies